ktbaek/Excess-deaths-Denmark/README.md

 indicate the 95% prediction interval.
 Sex is indicated on top, age on the right.](README_files/figure-gfm/sab-10y-sex-base1-1.png)

+***Figure 4: Quarterly death rates and season adjusted baselines using 2010-19 as reference period.** Colored lines indicate the quarterly death rates, black lines indicate the season adjusted baselines, and the gray band indicate the 95% prediction interval.
+Sex is indicated on top, age on the right.*

 ![**Quarterly death rates and season adjusted baselines using 2015-19 as reference period.** Colored lines indicate the quarterly death rates, black lines indicate the season adjusted baselines, and the gray band indicate the 95% prediction interval.
 Sex is indicated on top, age on the right.](README_files/figure-gfm/sab-10y-sex-base2-1.png)

+***Figure 5: Quarterly death rates and season adjusted baselines using 2015-19 as reference period.** Colored lines indicate the quarterly death rates, black lines indicate the season adjusted baselines, and the gray band indicate the 95% prediction interval.
+Sex is indicated on top, age on the right.*

 In the following figures (Figure @ref(fig:sab-10y-sex-norm) and
 @ref(fig:sab-10y-sex-norm-covid)), I show the difference between the